 Keep these pointers in mind if you are a regular at the fast food counter, the supermarket deli, or any other source of take-out foods.

-Make Healthy Menu Choices: Choose fruits, salads, low-fat milk, 100% fruit or vegetable juice, baked potatoes with a variety of toppings, and sandwiches containing a lean meat, such as turkey, grilled chicken or roast beef.
+Make Healthy Menu Choices: Choose fruits, salads, low-fat milk, 100% fruit or vegetable juice, baked potatoes with a variety of toppings, and sandwiches containing lean meat, such as turkey, grilled chicken, or roast beef.
 Use whole grain bread, rolls, or pita pockets for more fiber.
-Skip the mayonnaise-based meat salad sandwiches, such as tuna salad, chicken salad or ham salad.
+Skip the mayonnaise-based meat salad sandwiches, such as tuna salad, chicken salad, or ham salad.

 Here are other examples of healthy food choices.

-- small hamburger on whole-wheat bun with mustard, ketchup, pickle, onion, lettuce and tomato, no mayonnaise
+- small hamburger on a whole-wheat bun with mustard, ketchup, pickle, onion, lettuce, and tomato, no mayonnaise

 - grilled veggie burger on whole-wheat bun, no mayonnaise